School Board Policy 535 -

 IV.
 Access To Programs and Activities: Permitted Inquiries

 In general, handlers (i.e., individuals with disabilities or trainers) are permitted to be accompanied by their service animals on school district property or at a school-sponsored activity where members of the public, students, and employees are allowed to go.
-A handler has the right to be accompanied by a service animal whenever and to the same extend that the handler has the right: (a) to be present on school district property; (b) to attend or participate in a school-sponsored event, activity, or program.
+A handler has the right to be accompanied by a service animal whenever and to the same extent that the handler has the right: (a) to be present on school district property; (b) to attend or participate in a school-sponsored event, activity, or program.

-When an individual with a disability brings a service animal to a school district property or to a school-sponsored activity, school district employees shall not ask about the nature or extent of a person's disability, but may make the following two inquires to determine whether the animal qualifies as a service animal:
+When an individual with a disability brings a service animal to a school district property or to a school-sponsored activity, school district employees shall not ask about the nature or extent of a person's disability, but may make the following two inquiries to determine whether the animal qualifies as a service animal: